 Outdoor areas and parking lots

 - Conduct daily checks on all parking lots and exterior walkways to ensure a smooth and safe path.

-- Look closely for broken glass or other hazardous debris, and remove.
+- Look for broken glass or other hazardous debris, and remove it.

 - Repair potholes, large cracks or uneven pavement areas.